Abid-Hossain29130/Dhaka-PM25-Forecasting-Policy-RAG-Agent/03_Code/README.md

-# 💻 Code Vault (`03_Code/`)
+# 💻 Codebase & MLOps Pipeline (`/03_Code`)

 ## 📌 Overview
-This directory serves as the "Code Vault" for the offline, standalone Python scripts that built the PM₂.₅ forecasting, spatial health risk, and policy-auditing pipeline.
+This directory contains the core Python codebase that powers the Dhaka PM₂.₅ forecasting model, the spatial health risk interpolator, and the RAG-based LLM policy agent.

-In accordance with strict MLOps (Machine Learning Operations) principles, the heavy data engineering (ETL) and modular component testing scripts are kept in this folder.
-This prevents the primary `MASTER_IMPLEMENTATION_DHAKA_PM25.ipynb` execution engine (located in the root directory) from experiencing memory overloads or browser crashes when running the final presentation for reviewers.
+To maintain strict MLOps principles, the heavy offline data engineering (ETL) and modular component scripts are kept here.
+This keeps the primary `MASTER_IMPLEMENTATION_DHAKA_PM25.ipynb` (in the root directory) lightweight and optimized for fast execution and demonstration.

 ---

-## 📂 Canonical Script Organization
+## 📂 Directory Guide

-### Block 1: Multi-Source Data Fusion Pipeline
-These scripts handle the offline data ingestion, timezone normalization, and feature creation from ground sensors, meteorological models, and satellite reanalysis.

-*   **`Week3_EDA.py`**
+### 1️⃣ `Data Engineering & Exploration/`
+This module handles the extraction, transformation, and loading (ETL) of multi-source environmental data, fusing ground telemetry, weather APIs, and satellite reanalysis into a single target-ready dataset.
-    *   **Purpose:** Executes Exploratory Data Analysis (EDA) on the raw telemetry.
-Generates the visual and statistical justifications used in Chapter 3, including PM₂.₅ distributions, temporal completeness, ACF/PACF plots, and the correlation heatmap.
+*   **`Week3_EDA.py`**: Performs Exploratory Data Analysis (EDA) on the raw OpenAQ telemetry.
+It generates statistical summaries, handles temporal completeness checks, and plots initial distributions (ACF/PACF, correlation heatmaps).
-*   **`Week4_Feature_Engineering.py`**
-    *   **Purpose:** Fuses OpenAQ ground measurements, Open-Meteo boundary layer meteorology, and NASA MERRA-2 AOD extinction and surface PM₂.₅ reanalysis products.
+*   **`Week4_Feature_Engineering.py`**: Fuses the ground data with Open-Meteo boundary layer meteorology and NASA MERRA-2 satellite AOD.
+It manages timezone normalization (UTC to BDT), wind vector decomposition (U/V), and the engineering of deterministic diurnal micro-physics features.
-    *   **Key Operations:** Performs wind vector (U/V) decomposition, injects deterministic diurnal micro-physics features, and handles missing values to yield the final `master_hourly.csv` (21,937 records) and `master_daily_base.csv` (907 target-ready samples).

-### Block 2: Machine Learning & Spatial Interfacing Pipeline
+### 2️⃣ `Model Training & Validation/`
-These scripts contain the core predictive algorithms, statistical rigor tests, and spatial bridging mechanics.
+This module contains the core predictive machine learning algorithms and statistical rigor tests.

-*   **`Week5_Model_Training.py`**
+*   **`Week5_Model_Training.py`**: Trains the XGBoost forecasting model to predict next-day (T+24h) PM₂.₅ concentrations.
-    *   **Purpose:** The primary machine learning module.
-Trains the XGBoost benchmark using a strict chronological `TimeSeriesSplit(n_splits=5)` to eliminate temporal look-ahead bias.
+    *   **Validation:** Uses strict chronological `TimeSeriesSplit(n_splits=5)` to eliminate look-ahead bias.
+    *   **Explainability (XAI):** Implements `shap.TreeExplainer` to extract physical feature drivers (e.g., boundary layer height vs. aerosol loading).
-    *   **Diagnostics:** Computes SHAP (Shapley Additive Explanations) values for physical interpretability (generating the beeswarm summary plots).
-Runs the Diebold-Mariano and Ljung-Box statistical tests.
+    *   **Diagnostics:** Runs Diebold-Mariano and Ljung-Box statistical tests on the residuals.

-*   **`Week6_Spatial_Mapping_Collab_Version.py`**
+### 3️⃣ `Geospatial Mapping & Health Risk/`
+This module bridges the gap between atmospheric predictions and epidemiological public health risks.
-    *   **Purpose:** The epidemiological interfacing module.
-Applies Inverse Distance Weighting (IDW) interpolation to disaggregate the singular city-wide PM₂.₅ forecast across 92 administrative Thana centroids.
-    *   **Outputs:** Calculates the Attributable Fraction (AF%) using non-linear Concentration-Response Functions (CRFs) and outputs the choropleth health risk maps via the `folium` library.
+*   **`Week6_Spatial_Mapping_Collab_Version.py`**: Ingests the singular city-wide PM₂.₅ forecast and applies Inverse Distance Weighting (IDW) to disaggregate the exposure risk across 92 administrative Thanas (districts) in Dhaka.
+It calculates the Attributable Fraction (AF%) of health risk using established Concentration-Response Functions (CRFs) and generates interactive `folium` choropleth maps.

-### Block 3: Retrieval-Augmented Generation (RAG) Policy Agent
+### 4️⃣ `RAG Policy Agent/`
-These scripts manage the translation of numeric ML forecasts into legally grounded urban governance directives.
+This module translates the numerical forecasts and physical SHAP drivers into actionable, hallucination-free urban governance directives.

-*   **`rag_run_full.py`** & **`RAG_RUN_FULL.ipynb`**
-    *   **Purpose:** The canonical implementation of the GRAP-Dhaka Policy-Auditing RAG Agent.
+*   **`rag_run_full.py` & `RAG_RUN_FULL.ipynb`**: The implementation of the Policy-Auditing Retrieval-Augmented Generation (RAG) Agent.
-    *   **Architecture:** Ingests the T+24h PM₂.₅ forecast and SHAP physical drivers.
-Retrieves relevant statutory context from a persistent `ChromaDB` vector store containing the Bangladesh *Air Pollution Control Rules (APCR) 2022*, *NAQMP 2024-2030*, and *WHO 2021 Guidelines* (embedded via `all-MiniLM-L6-v2`).
+    *   **Vector Database:** Embeds the Bangladesh Air Pollution Control Rules (APCR 2022), the National Air Quality Management Plan (NAQMP), and WHO Guidelines using `all-MiniLM-L6-v2` into a local ChromaDB instance.
-    *   **LLM Integration:** Orchestrates prompt synthesis via the Groq API using `openai/gpt-oss-120b` to generate hallucination-free Environmental Action Advisory Briefs (EAABs).
+    *   **LLM Orchestration:** Uses the Groq API (`openai/gpt-oss-120b`) to synthesize the retrieved legal chunks and forecasted data into Environmental Action Advisory Briefs (EAABs).
-    *   **Evaluation:** Houses the local RAGAS-Proxy evaluation runner to compute semantic faithfulness, context precision, answer relevance, and hallucination rates.
+    *   **Evaluation:** Includes a local RAGAS-Proxy diagnostic runner to evaluate semantic faithfulness, context precision, and hallucination rates.

 ---

-## 🚀 Execution Note for Reviewers
+## ⚙️ Usage Note
-While these scripts contain the complete modular codebase, **reviewers are highly encouraged to run the `MASTER_IMPLEMENTATION_DHAKA_PM25.ipynb` file located in the root repository directory.** The Master Colab Notebook orchestrates these components seamlessly into a single, pre-compiled "Execution Engine" for rapid reproducibility.
+While these standalone scripts represent the complete pipeline, **reviewers and visitors are encouraged to run the `MASTER_IMPLEMENTATION_DHAKA_PM25.ipynb` file located in the root directory**.
+That notebook serves as a compiled "Execution Engine" that orchestrates these modules seamlessly for rapid demonstration.